maxischmaxi/PaintWithChat/README.md

-# 🎨 StreamDraw - Interactive Twitch Drawing Platform
+# 🎨 PaintWithChat - Interactive Twitch Drawing Platform

 > **AI Agent Optimized Documentation** - This README is designed for AI coding agents to quickly understand and work with the codebase.

 ## 📊 Project Overview

-**StreamDraw** is a real-time collaborative drawing platform for Twitch streamers that allows viewers to draw on the stream.
+**PaintWithChat** is a real-time collaborative drawing platform for Twitch streamers that allows viewers to draw on the stream.
 The system consists of three main applications connected via WebSockets for real-time synchronization.

 ### Key Capabilities